davidkvcs/CNN/README.md

 again, it will automatically resume training if you did not modify any of the parameters in the config.

 ## HOW TO INSTALL
+Ensure CMakeLists.txt is set to copy to a folder, which you can write to.
+For example change '/opt/bin' to your own toolbox location, '/homes/*username*/toolbox'

 ```
 mkdir build
 cd build